wjcassidy/PyRES/README.md

 # PyRES
-### A Python library for Reverberation Enhancement System development and simulation.
+### Python library for Reverberation Enhancement System development and simulation.

 ---